laurabpaulsen/CogNeuro2023/example_experiment/README.md

 │   ├── ost_rod.png
 │   └── ...
 ├── README.md                           <- The top-level README for this project.
-└── run_experiment.py                   <- Script for running the experiment
+├── run_experiment.py                   <- Script for running the experiment
+└── triggers.py                         <- Script for sending triggers to the EEG system (imported into run_experiment.py)
 ```